Roger Daltrey is "doubtful" The Who will tour America again

 “To earn that back, if you’re doing a 12-show run, you don’t start to earn it back until the seventh or eighth show.
 That’s just how the business works.
 The trouble now is if you get COVID after the first show, you’ve [lost] that money.”

+Daltrey’s take on touring comes after he told NME about the possibility of new music from The Who.
+Daltrey said: “What’s the point?
+What’s the point of records?
+We released an album four years ago [2019’s ‘WHO’], and it did nothing.
+It’s a great album too, but there isn’t the interest out there for new music these days.
+People want to hear the old music.
+I don’t know why, but that’s the fact.”

+The frontman added that the band’s fanbase now ranges “from 80-years-old, all the way down to eight-years-old”, saying: “We’ve got quite a lot of young people in our audience these days.
+It’s quite interesting that they’re picking up on our music.
+But record companies, they just don’t do the same job as they used to.”

-Last month, Daltrey spoke to NME about the long-delayed Keith Moon biopic, vowing that the film “will be made”.
+Daltrey also spoke to NME about the long-delayed Keith Moon biopic, vowing that the film “will be made”.
 The project had first been in the works since 2005, and has experienced multiple setbacks.

 Speaking to NME, Daltrey confirmed that he recently completed a script for the film and said he was determined to get it to the big screen.
 “I’m at a draft that’s ready to go to directors,” he explained.